 *Alternative spellings of ‘Leaver’ and ‘Lever’ are given in documents pertaining to her.
 The surname on the birth register is Leaver.

-Ellen Leaver worked at Notts County Asylum from 1902 when it opened to 1925 and was matron from 1910 until her retirement.
-She never married and had a long career at the hospital, which included working there when the asylum was converted into a war hospital for ‘shell shocked’ servicemen.
+Ellen Lever worked at Notts County Asylum from 1902 when it opened until she retired in 1925.
+She never married and had a long career as Matron at the hospital, which included a period working there from 1918–1919 when the asylum was converted temporarily into a war hospital for ‘shell shocked’ servicemen.

 Before the First World War

-Ellen was the daughter of Thomas and Emma Leaver.
+Ellen was born on 6 September 1869.
+She was the daughter of Thomas and Emma Lever.
 In 1871, age two, she was living with her parents, grandparents and her sister Mary (age four) in New Basford, Nottinghamshire.
 Her father was a fitter in a Nottingham lace factory.
 Her brother Arthur was born in 1873, followed by her sister Ruth in 1875 and brother Edwin in 1879.
-By 1891 Emma Leaver was a widow living in Radford, Nottingham, with her three daughters and two sons.
+By 1891 Emma Lever was a widow living in Radford, Nottingham, with her three daughters and two sons.
 Ellen (described as Nelly on the 1891 census) and her sisters were working in the lace industry.

 During the war

 The war had a significant impact on the daily life of the asylum.
-Thirty seven of the pre-war male staff were called up immediately and left the hospital, resulting in an acute shortage of attendants.
-One of them whom the hospital was sorry to see go was the assistant clerk and steward, Archibald Vere Simpson, who became a lieutenant in the Northumberland Fusiliers.
-The hospitals put in appeals to retain its staff, including one for Archibald, with mixed success.
-By the spring of 1916 ten attendants and all the farm and artisan staff had been exempted.
-The Medical Superintendant then appealed again to the Board of Control for exemption from military service for its thirty current male staff; all but six appeals were refused.
+Thirty-seven of the pre-war male staff were called up immediately and left the hospital, resulting in an acute shortage of attendants.
 The hospital’s annual reports for 1916 state The past year has been one of much anxiety, due to the large number of male staff who have joined the Forces, also the number of changes in the female staff.
 The strength of the male attendant staff has been much below the recognisable standard and it has been found impossible to obtain ‘ineligible’ men who are of suitable physique for the care of patients.
-The war also brought constraints on patients’ social activities.
-Their outside work on the farm was curtailed and they experienced food shortages.
+The war brought constraints on patients’ activities. and food shortages.
 The asylum began to take in a few patients who were soldiers and sailors suffering from ‘shell shock’.
-Ellen Leaver would have been involved in managing these changes to the pre-war routine.

-Notts.
-County War Hospital stayed open until August 1919, providing care for patients suffering from war trauma.
-During that time 29 patients died, some from influenza and tuberculosis and others from various illnesses including ‘mania’.
-There was one confirmed suicide (see Harry Smith’s biography) and another reported by nurse Mary Jollie (patient name unknown).
-Much was done to entertain those servicemen whose condition enabled them to attend the newly installed cinema, lectures, football and cricket matches between wards and dances which were especially enjoyed.
-By July 1919, most patients had been discharged or transferred; there were 238 military patients remaining at the hospital.
+Notts County War Hospital stayed open until August 1919, providing care for patients suffering from war trauma.
+During that time twenty-nine patients died, some from influenza and tuberculosis and others from various illnesses including ‘mania’.
+There was one confirmed suicide (see Harry Smith’s biography).
+Much was done to entertain servicemen whose condition enabled them to attend the newly installed cinema, lectures, football and cricket matches between wards and dances, which were especially enjoyed.
 In August 1919 Notts County War Hospital was disbanded.
-The premises were then closed for three months for refurbishment and patients still there were discharged or dispersed.
-The Asylum reopened on November 11th, 1919, when 456 of the original civilian patients were returned (60 remained where they were sent in 1918).
-Ellen Leaver was there to welcome them back.
+The premises were closed for three months for refurbishment and remaining patients were discharged or dispersed.
+The Asylum reopened on November 11th, 1919, now renamed Notts County Mental hospital under the jurisdiction of the newly formed Ministry of Health.
+Over the next two weeks 456 of the original civil patients returned (sixty remained where they were sent in 1918).
+Ellen Lever welcomed them back.
 She was praised for her work at the War Hospital by S. Lloyd Jones, Medical Superintendent:

 ‘I must specially commend the work of Miss Lever (Matron).
 Her knowledge of nursing and domestic administration, and her untiring efforts and constant efficiency cannot be too highly praised’.